Anne Ray Internship

 Internships for Credit

 Internships are available for high school, undergraduate, and graduate students interested in anthropology, art history, history, museum studies, or a related field.
-Internships last a minimum of one semester (20 weeks) and are appropriately designed to suit the education and maturity level of the student.
+Internship lengths are variable and are appropriately designed to suit the education and maturity level of the student.
 Internships are geared toward practical experience and maximizing job market viability in the museum field.

 The IARC encourages interns to work with the IARC collections on individual projects based on their academic or professional interests.
-Depending on interest, interns may work on projects relating to collections handling and cataloguing, community outreach/programs development, or academic research.
+Depending on interest, interns may work on projects relating to collections handling and cataloguing or community outreach/programs development.
 While these internships are unpaid, the IARC can work with the student’s school or university department to establish academic credit.

 Intern minimum and maximum allowable time commitments are as follows: